CSS Tidbits!

 two screenshots of the same set of blinkies

 On the left are pixels without pixelated rendering, on the right the pixels have pixelated rendering.
-Pixelated rendering for unscaled images looks fine on google chrome, but on firefox it tends to produce jagged pixels, particularly noticable in lettering and line art (take a look at the glass border on the last bottle, it looks a lot less jagged unpixelated).
+Pixelated rendering for unscaled images looks fine on google chrome, but on firefox it tends to produce irregular pixels, particularly noticable in lettering and line art.
 Thus pixelated rendering is mostly useful for pixel art that has been resized 2X 3X 4X etc.

 Text on Background Lines